cs3216/cs3216.github.io/assignments/mobile/index.md

 This is just a basic introduction to service workers, which can be utilized more effeciently to provide more comprehensive progressive web app experiences.
-For example, rather than caching everything during the
-<strong>install</strong> phase, we could also cache new request progressively as the user explores around the application.
+For example, rather than caching everything during the **install** phase, we could also cache new request progressively as the user explores around the application.
-Service workers can also handle the <strong>push</strong> event, which can be useds to create web notifications that will create it a native-like experience.
+Service workers can also handle the **push** event, which can be useds to create web notifications that will create it a native-like experience.
 More info can be found [here](https://developers.google.com/web/fundamentals/getting-started/push-notifications/).

 There are tons of resources available online for service workers.
 Here are a few resources to kickstart your